 Copyright 2016 James Marsh

-All sections of the stream are flowing very near a normal level and clear.
+This covers the Dillsboro and Sylvia North Carolina, five mile section. as well as the Bryson City Section.
+All sections of the stream are flowing at a normal level and mostly clear.
 Our pre-rigged in tandem larva and pupa midge flies are working good as well as our sculpin streamers.
+We received two good reports from customers fishing this past week.

 Clarity: clear